krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

     (global-set-key (kbd "<f9>") 'flymd-flyit)
     ```

-Most of the snippetes on this page are taken from
+Most of the snippets on this page are taken from
 [emacsrocks.com](http://emacsrocks.com/),
 [whattheemacsd.com](http://whattheemacsd.com/) and official
-documentations of mentioned packages.
+documentation of mentioned packages.
 Both of these resources are
 great places to learn more about
 Emacs.
 [Here](https://github.com/krsoninikhil/dotfiles/tree/master/.emacs.d)
 is my `.emacs.d` directory, if don't feel like doing this all by yourself,